Taylor University: Academics

 There are 100 undergraduate programs, in 61 majors, with popular focuses including education, business, new media and exercise science.

-In 2003, Taylor began offering graduate-level programs again after having dropped such degrees nearly 60 years earlier.
-Since then, the university has expanded its offerings to include a Master of Environmental Science, a Master of Business Administration, a Master of Arts in Higher Education and Student Development (MAHE), and a Master of Arts in Ministry.
+Taylor offers graduate degrees, including in Higher Education / Higher Education Administration and Theological and Ministerial Studies.
+Taylor also offers a PhD in Leadership.

 The concept of integration of faith and learning, the idea that knowledge and faith meet their highest potential when coupled together, is a central educational theme at Taylor.
 The two distinct columns of the Rice Bell Tower on campus and the spotlights that shine up from each of them symbolize this theme to the campus community.

 Overseas campuses

 Besides offering a number of off-campus programs, Taylor hosts two of its own study abroad programs – in Ecuador and Ireland.
 The Ecuador program is run through the university's Spencer Centre for Global Engagement and is based in Cuenca.
 The semester-long, immersion program involves a three-prong partnership with Taylor University, the Universidad del Azuay, and the Arco Church of Cuenca.

-The Irish Studies Program is based at Coolnagreina in seaside Greystones.
-Courses are taught by the university's own professors.
+The Irish Studies Program is based at Stranmillis University in Belfast, Northern Ireland.